jacebenson/jace.pro/content/post/2018-03-27-sp-instance.md

 ---
-author: 'jace'
+title: Instance options can change CSS
-date: '2018-03-27'
+date: 2018-03-27
-layout: 'post'
+layout: post
-category: ''
 tags:
  - service portal
-title: 'Instance options can change CSS'
 ---

 Turns out you can apply CSS to a instance record